podenv/hspkgs/README.md

 }
 ```

-Follow the same upstream nixpkgs:
+Follow the same upstream nixpkgs, see demo in [run-monomer](https://github.com/podenv/run-monomer):

 ```nix
 {